 The industries that once drove small town economies are rapidly changing and, as a result, jobs are harder to find and populations are shrinking and aging.
 Our colleges provide education and training, but they are also resources for their communities in diversifying and growing rural economies.
 Serving not only as educators, but as conveners and as thought partners and resource generators, we can and must work with political and business leaders and community partners to find innovative solutions that will sustain our rural communities and our rural colleges.

 Joe Garcia is the Chancellor of the Colorado Community College System (CCCS).
 As CCCS Chancellor, Garcia leads the state’s largest system of higher education, which serves 137,000 students annually at 13 colleges and 40 locations across Colorado.

 Garcia brings demonstrated leadership and commitment to advancing higher education initiatives and access through various roles in both the public sector and in higher education.

-Garcia currently serves on the Boards for the National Student Clearinghouse (NSC) and for the Mexican American Legal Defense & Educational Fund (MALDEF), and the Colorado Opportunity Scholarship Initiative (COSI).
+Garcia currently serves on the Boards for the National Student Clearinghouse (NSC), the Mexican American Legal Defense & Educational Fund (MALDEF), and the Colorado Opportunity Scholarship Initiative (COSI).
 He is the chair of the Education & Training Committee (E & T) for the Colorado Workforce Development Council (CWDC).
 He was also appointed by the Governor as the representative of the Department of Education for the Business Experiential Learning (BEL) Commission.